TreeHacks/hardware_hackpack/README.md

 https://user-images.githubusercontent.com/93958307/209615678-ab9aa838-0db8-4334-8671-44983f771de6.mov

 #### Code
-Follow the code in the irmotor.py file (leave the comments for now).
+Follow the code in the servomotor.py file.
 Run the code either by saving it as main.py on the board or by running it through Thonny as we had done earlier with the 'blink' example.

 #### Demo